-Hillary Clinton Says She's 'Optimistic About Our Country, But I Am Not Naive'
+Clinton Won't Rule Out Questioning 2016 Election, But Says No Clear Means To Do So

 They fear us in large measure because my husband was a master politician who came out of the South, who understood and had been fighting against a lot of the same bigotry, bias, prejudice, paranoia that has been at work in American politics.
 When he was a governor he took on the NRA.
 He took on race.
 He stood up against a lot of these forces, and then he did so again when he was president.

 Bill and I are under no illusions about what we are up against.
 I sometimes believe that too many other politicians think the game is on the level.
-You know, you mentioned Citizens United: This was an effort against me which led — because there's a Republican majority in the Supreme Court — to the worst decision: opening up the floodgates for, not only unlimited money, but undisclosed money.
+You know, you mentioned Citizens United: This was an effort against me which led — because there's a Republican majority in the Supreme Court — to the worst decision: opening up the floodgates for not only unlimited money but undisclosed money.
 And I was the first presidential candidate on the Democratic side who had to run in that environment.

 So I view it as a perverse compliment from these really dedicated right-wingers, because they know that I know what they're really up to.
 They want a constitutional convention to rewrite America's Constitution to better favor business, to favor religious beliefs, to tear down the wall between church and state.